 Becoming a WPI Fellow is a competitive process.
-Each year hundreds of talented journalists apply for 10 slots.
-A selection committee of seasoned journalists and corporate communications specialists, from both the World Press Institute and the America for Bulgaria Foundation, chooses among the best of the best.
+Each year hundreds of talented journalists apply for 10 fellowship slots.
+A selection committee of seasoned journalists, corporate communications specialists, and Foundation staff, from both the World Press Institute and the America for Bulgaria Foundation, chooses among the best of the best.

 Thank you for your interest in a WPI Fellowship for Bulgarian journalists

 The application period for 2019 World Press Institute Fellowships is now closed.
 Selection announcements will be made in early May.
 Applications for 2020 will be accepted starting December 1, 2019.

 How to apply

 Before applying, please review the eligibility requirements, terms of the fellowship, and guidelines below.

 - At least five years of full-time employment in print, broadcast or online journalism, including: